aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 ### Custom

 * No merging is performed, your UserData must perform all setup required of the node to allow it to join the cluster.
+* Custom UserData must meet the following requirements to work correctly with Karpenter:
+  * It must ensure the node is registered with the `karpenter.sh/unregistered:NoExecute` taint
+  * It must set kubelet config options to match those configured in `spec.kubelet`

 ## spec.detailedMonitoring